Arundhati Roy, Salman Rushdie’s books among BBC’s 100 ‘novels that shaped our world’

 - The God of Small Things by Arundhati Roy: Arundhati Roy’s debut novel is a modern-day classic.
 Published in 1997, Roy won the Man Booker Prize for the novel.
 It is the story of an affluent Indian family and her portrayal of family, class and caste has often led to comparisons with William Faulkner, Charles Dickens, among others.

 - The Moor’s Last Sigh by Salman Rushdie: The 1995 novel is about modern India.
 It was temporarily banned after the Shiv Sena protested that a character in the book resembled its leader Bal Thackeray.
-Rushie, however, said that he was not sure why the book was chosen to be on BBC’s list.
+Rushdie, however, said that he was not sure why the book was chosen to be on BBC’s list.

 - Swami and Friends by RK Narayan: This was the first novel of RK Narayan’s to gain international fame and was published in 1935.
 It is the story of a young boy named Swami and his escapades with his two close friends, Rajam and Mani.